RetroPie/RetroPie-Docs/docs/PS4-Controller.md

 * **Sony USB Wireless Adapter**
     All official PS4 controllers should be able to pair with the official Sony Dualshock 4 USB Wireless Adapter.

+* **Mayflash Magic-NS Wireless Adapter & Mayflash Magic-S Wireless Adapter**
+    Both of these adapters by Mayflash are affordable and solid third-party wireless adapters that perform almost exactly the same as the official adapter with the added bonus of being able to use either for other types of controllers as well.

 * **Bluetooth**
     If you wish to use either a USB Bluetooth adapter or the Pi 3's built-in Bluetooth then regular Bluetooth pairing in the menu may work, or you may need to use the userspace controller driver called `ds4drv`.
 It depends on your individual controller.